Skip to content

 listen_async(8080); // thread-per-connection, parallel recv/send

 listen() is the battle-tested single-thread server: it serves multiple keep-alive requests on each accepted socket, but new connections wait until the current one returns to accept().
-Throughput on a benchmark load: ~24k req/sec, ~Node.js parity.
+It has the lowest per-request latency (~0.22 ms p50) but, being a serial accept loop, it serialises concurrent keep-alive connections — so for raw throughput prefer listen_pool (which out-throughputs Go net/http).
+See the Benchmarks page for the full comparison.

 listen_async() spawns a detached worker per accepted TCP connection.
 Each worker does its own recv / parse / send in parallel; handler dispatch is serialised under _wings_handler_mu until LLVM thread-local globals land, but the network parts run concurrently.
 The win is: multi-thread accept (no one slow request blocks others) and parallel keep-alive serving for many idle clients.